Swadhin Bangla Biplobi Parishad

-The Swadhin Bangla Biplobi Parishad (English: Free Bengal Revolutionary Council) was an armed underground student political group secretly organized in 1961 by Serajul Alam Khan, a key founder of Bangladesh, that worked to wage an armed secessionist struggle against Pakistani rule and achieve the independence of East Pakistan as "Bangladesh".
+The Swadhin Bangla Biplobi Parishad (English: Independent Bangla Revolutionary Council) was an armed underground student political group secretly organized in 1961 by Serajul Alam Khan, a key founder of Bangladesh, that worked to wage an armed secessionist struggle against Pakistani rule and achieve the independence of East Pakistan as "Bangladesh".

-Swadhin Bangal Biplobi Parishad was secretly organized in Dhaka University's Jahrul Hoque Hall by Mujibur Rahman under command of Sirajul Alam Khan (who was from the same university) along with Abdur Razzak and Kazi Aref Ahmed.
+Swadhin Bangal Biplobi Parishad was secretly organized in Dhaka University's Jahrul Hoque Hall by Sheikh Mujibur Rahman under command of Sirajul Alam Khan (who was from the same university) along with Abdur Razzaq and Kazi Aref Ahmed.
 Its political arm was the Bangladesh Liberation Force (BLF).
 From 1962, it planned and organized mass movements through the historic 6-point and 11-point programs.
 Training of Dhaka University students for the armed revolt against Pakistan started on the university's gymnasium field on 1 March as the university's halls were closed to students since then.

-Earlier, Mujibur Rahman had founded another student group in the same university's Fazlul Huq Hall on 4 January 1948 named the East Pakistan Chhatra League, renamed the Bangladesh Chhatra League upon the Bangladesh Liberation War and Bangladesh's subsequent independence.
-The students of this league were recruited into the Mukti Bahini (Liberation Army), Mujibur Rahman's armed guerrilla force and the military arm of his political party the Bangladesh Awami League trained by India's foreign intelligence organization the Research and Analysis Wing to wage the liberation struggle.
+Earlier, Sheikh Mujibur Rahman had founded another student group in the same university's Fazlul Huq Hall on 4 January 1948 named the East Pakistan Chhatra League, renamed the Bangladesh Chhatra League upon the Bangladesh Liberation War and Bangladesh's subsequent independence.
+The students of this league were recruited into the Mukti Bahini (Liberation Army), Sheikh Mujibur Rahman's armed guerrilla force and the military arm of his political party the Bangladesh Awami League trained by India's foreign intelligence organization the Research and Analysis Wing to wage the liberation struggle.

-The BLF first made the flag of Bangladesh and hoisted it on 2 March 1971, when the Awami League, led by Mujibur Rahman, made a call for a general strike to agitate for independence.
-That strike saw violent pogroms against ethnic non-Bengalis residents in East Pakistan.
-In response to those killings and mass expulsions, the Pakistani military on 25 March launched Operation Searchlight.
-Mujibur Rahman declared East Pakistan's independence the following day.
-Subsequently, under Mujibur Rahman's directive, the BLF high command was reconstituted with Serajul Alam Khan, Sheikh Fazlul Huq Moni, Abdur Razzak and Tofail Ahmed.
+The BLF first made the flag of Bangladesh and hoisted it on 2 March 1971, when the Awami League, led by Sheikh Mujibur Rahman, made a call for a general strike to agitate for independence.
+The Pakistani military on 25 March launched Operation Searchlight.
+Ziaur Rahman declared Bangladesh's independence the following day.
+Subsequently, under Sheikh Mujibur Rahman's directive, the BLF high command was reconstituted with Serajul Alam Khan, Sheikh Fazlul Huq Moni, Abdur Razzaq and Tofail Ahmed.
 This revamped BLF was renamed "Mujib Bahini" (Mujib's Army) in the war.